Bitech-AG/ui5.pdf/README.md

           paths:
             /resources/bitech/ui5/pdf: ""
 ```
 Do not forget the three dashes!
+If necessary you have to adapt the SpecVersion to that of your app.

 3. Now you can integrate the control into your views.
 ```sh